wpilibsuite/allwpilib/README.md

     - On macOS, install the JDK 11 .pkg from the link above
 - C++ compiler
     - On Linux, install GCC 8 or greater
-    - On Windows, install [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/) and select the C++ programming language during installation (Gradle can't use the build tools for Visual Studio 2019)
+    - On Windows, install [Visual Studio Community 2022 or 2019](https://visualstudio.microsoft.com/vs/community/) and select the C++ programming language during installation (Gradle can't use the build tools for Visual Studio)
     - On macOS, install the Xcode command-line build tools via `xcode-select --install`
 - ARM compiler toolchain
     - Run `./gradlew installRoboRioToolchain` after cloning this repository